nathanday/RationalNumeric/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT-style license, see source files